If I haven’t already said this to you yet, Happy New Year!

 If your budget will stretch this year, consider getting a unique design for your blog.
 I can help you with this by the way.

-If your budget won’t stretch to a custom design, why not refresh your theme this year?
-Check out Genesis or Thrive.
+If your budget won’t stretch to a custom theme design, why not refresh your theme this year?
+Check out something like Genesis or Thrive.

 #15.
 Keep track of your income and expenses.

-Create income goals, record your blog income and expenses, treat your blog as a business.
+Create income goals, record your blog income and expenses, treat your blog as a real business.

 My workbook has some awesome printable income worksheet templates you can use straight away.

-The problem with negativity is that it will bring you down if you let it, and it can spread to others too.
+The problem with negativity is that it will bring you down and keep you down, and it can spread to others too.

 As a blogger or solopreneur this can affect your output.
 I know this because I’m talking from experience.

-I know it’s much easier said than done, but really f*ck what others think or says, and focus on what really matters, reaching your blogging goals.
+I know it’s much easier said than done, but really care less about what others think or say, and focus more on what truly matters, reaching your goals.

-Once again, you have to read this book to really understand what I mean.
+Once again, you have to read this book to really understand what I’m talking about.

 #17.
 Always think of ways of providing value.